P/C/I SPDES Permit Program: Do I Need a Permit?

 - An order to remove structures or materials or perform other remedial action, or both a fine and an order.

-No SPDES permit is required for a facility whose total discharges to the ground water are less than 1,000 gallons per day of sewage-wastewater containing no industrial or other non-sewage wastes.
+No SPDES permit is required for a facility whose treatment system has a design flow of total discharges to ground water of less than 1,000 gallons per day of sewage-wastewater containing no industrial or other non-sewage wastes.

 However, these discharges may require approval from the appropriate city health department, county health department, or district office of the New York State Department of Health before a system (cesspool, septic system, etc.) can be built.
 They may also require other DEC permits or approvals from other agencies.